City-of-Helsinki/mlops-template/README.md

 If you'd like to skip the demo, and get right into action, you can replace the notebooks `data`, `model` and `loss` with clean copies under `notebook_templates`.

+This notebook will become the `README` of your project, so edit it accordingly.

-The demo is an example ML project on automating heart disease diagnosis with logistic regression [UCI heart disease dataset](https://archive.ics.uci.edu/ml/datasets/heart+disease).
+The demo is an example ML project on automating heart disease diagnosis with logistic regression on [UCI heart disease open dataset](https://archive.ics.uci.edu/ml/datasets/heart+disease).
 The dataset contains missing values, and is thus great for demonstrating some light data wrangling.
 The demo is only meant for showcasing how the template joins together different tools and steps.